AlexMaskovyak/rit-4005-714-maskovyak-pecoraro/trunk/4-SudokuView/readme.txt

 been user-set.

 The current project works for all tested cases.
-It, however, is not without its shortcomings.
+The undo/redo feature is implemented through objects implementing the ISudokuCommand interface.
+This interface specifies two methods: Do(Board) which performs the command on the board and Undo(Board) which performs the inverse of the command on the board.
+The SudokuWindow has ISudokuCommand stacks, one for undoes and one for redoes.
+When an operation on a cell occurs a new command is created and it is pushed onto the undo stack, the redo stack is emptied, and the undo button becomes active.
+When a command is undone through the undo button it is popped off of the undo stack and pushed onto the redo stack.

+The current project has a shortcoming that merits explanation.

 ReadOnlySudokuViewCell was not used since we could not identify how to replace cells in a Grid.
 As such, much of its functionality had to be moved into SudokuViewCell.